 However, what sports has done for me goes further than just being able to meet cool people and play ball.
 It’s opened up doors that I never once would’ve thought would be available.

-I’m Jeff Weisinger, a sports journalist currently a first-year grad student at the Berkeley Graduate School of Journalism looking for an opportunity to tell great stories on and off the field in whichever medium possible.
+I’m Jeff Weisinger, a sports journalist and currently a grad student at the Berkeley Graduate School of Journalism, looking for an opportunity to tell great stories on and off the field in whichever medium possible.

-As someone who’s had the opportunity to play sports at a fairly high level, I’ve been able to use my work ethic I learned as an athlete as a journalist now, and the network I have within sports has helped me so much in getting to this point.
+As someone who’s had the opportunity to play sports at a fairly high level, I’ve been able to use the work ethic I learned as an athlete into my career now as a journalist.
+The network I have within sports has helped me so much in getting to this point.

 These challenges have taught me to be scrappy when it comes to being a sports journalist.

 I’ve had so many people support me throughout this sports journalism journey and the one thing I want to do is prove them right.
 Whoever gives me an opportunity will not regret it.